awsdocs/amazon-sagemaker-developer-guide/doc_source/linear-learner.md

 *Linear models* are supervised learning algorithms used for solving either classification or regression problems\.
 For input, you give the model labeled examples \(*x*, *y*\)\. *x* is a high\-dimensional vector and *y* is a numeric label\.
 For binary classification problems, the label must be either 0 or 1\.
 For multiclass classification problems, the labels must be from 0 to `num_classes` \- 1\.
 For regression problems, *y* is a real number\.
 The algorithm learns a linear function, or, for classification problems, a linear threshold function, and maps a vector *x* to an approximation of the label *y*\.

 The Amazon SageMaker linear learner algorithm provides a solution for both classification and regression problems\.
 With the Amazon SageMaker algorithm, you can simultaneously explore different training objectives and choose the best solution from a validation set\.
 You can also explore a large number of models and choose the best\.
 The best model optimizes either of the following:
-+ Continuous objective, such as mean square error, cross entropy loss, absolute error, and so on
++ Continuous objectives, such as mean square error, cross entropy loss, absolute error\.
-+ Discrete objectives suited for classification, such as F1 measure, precision@recall, or accuracy
++ Discrete objectives suited for classification, such as F1 measure, precision, recall, or accuracy\.

 Compared with methods that provide a solution for only continuous objectives, the Amazon SageMaker linear learner algorithm provides a significant increase in speed over naive hyperparameter optimization techniques\.
 It is also more convenient\.